About Us

 In the years since that organizing meeting, U.S. WIN membership has expanded to include over 65 chapters with individual members across the United States.
 National conferences provide networking and learning opportunities and attract several hundred attendees and presenters from major utilities, vendors, universities, and government agencies.
 Members also participate in local and regional chapters, meetings, and activities.

-In 2017, the U.S. Women in Nuclear Steering Committee adopted a new structure that provided for a Chair and Vice Chair to lead the national organization as part of the Steering Committee.
+In 2017, the U.S. Women in Nuclear Steering Committee adopted a new structure that provided a Chair and Vice Chair to lead the national organization as part of the Steering Committee.
 The Nuclear Energy Institute WIN Director transitioned into a liaison role.
 The Steering Committee, with support from the Nuclear Energy Institute, also instituted the first Executive Advisory Council comprised of executives from the nuclear industry.
-These changes reflect the evolution of U.S. Women in Nuclear as an organization which is elevating its mission in 2018 to drive focus to the advancement of women in the nuclear industry.
+These changes reflect the evolution of U.S. Women in Nuclear as an organization that is elevating its mission in 2018 to drive focus to the advancement of women in the nuclear industry.